dwangwk/tp/docs/DeveloperGuide.md

 5. Supporting non-alphanumerical characters in tags: Currently tags must be in alphanumerical characters without spacings.
 This forces users to find alternative means to add tags, such as using camel case within their tags instead.
 For example, `US based` would not be an allowed tag, resorting in users tagging the startup as `USBased` instead.
 We plan to address this in the future by allowing for such characters to be in the tag, but also changing the current regular expression rules to ensure that the input remains valid.

+6. Display Index for Notes: Currently, Notes displayed in the UI do not indicate their index, making identifying them for editing/deleting difficult.
+We plan to support this for a future iteration.

+7. Delete All Notes Feature: Currently, Notes need to be deleted one by one, which may be troublesome for users who want to organise and clear their startup information quickly.
+We plan to support this in a future iteration.